FDataLab/LLMQuantizationSurvey/README.md

 }
 ```

-The method catalog links the original papers so that implementations and method-specific results can be cited directly.
-The full reference index preserves the manuscript’s own LaTeX keys where they are recoverable from the supplied main file.

 <a id="license"></a>
 ## License and source status

-A repository license was not supplied.
-This prepared companion therefore does not declare an MIT, Creative Commons, or other license on the authors’ behalf, and it does not announce journal acceptance.
-The PDF’s existing notices remain unchanged; third-party papers, code, and assets remain subject to their own terms.

-The main LaTeX file references bibliography, table, and figure files that were not included.
-The PDF provides the compiled content used for this companion, but the available source is not a complete manuscript build.
-Publication links, the final repository address, licensing, and the issues in [source notes](docs/source-notes.md) remain author decisions.
+This repository is licensed under the Creative Commons Attribution-ShareAlike 4.0 International license (CC BY-SA 4.0).

+You may share and adapt the material for any purpose, provided that appropriate credit is given and derivative works are distributed under the same license.

+Third-party papers, code, and assets remain subject to their own licenses and terms.
+The PDF’s existing notices remain unchanged, and this repository does not make any claim regarding journal acceptance or publication status.